Charles Upton (poet): Career

 In San Francisco, Upton met the poet Lew Welch, who became his mentor.
 Welch helped him publish his first two volumes of poetry, Panic Grass and Time Raid with City Lights when he was 19 years old.
 Although he is much younger than most of the Beat poets, scholars still count him among their number because of these first two volumes of poetry.

 After his first two volumes of poems were published, Upton became involved with the Sanctuary Movement for Central American refugees.
 He produced and distributed a video, Through the Needle's Eye, containing testimonies of refugees.

 In the late 1980s he was briefly involved with the "magical populism" of the New Age peace movement.
 He studied group dreamwork and dream networking.

-Under his wife's influence, Upton became interested in the metaphysics of the Traditionalist or Perennialist School (the followers of Rene Guenon, Ananda Coomaraswamy and Frithjof Schuon).
+Under his wife's influence, Upton became interested in the metaphysics of the Traditionalist or Perennialist School (the followers of Rene Guenon, Ananda Coomaraswamy, Jean-Louis Michon and Frithjof Schuon).
 In 1988 he joined a traditional Sufi order.
 He continues to be identified with this Traditionalist school.

 His papers are held at University of Connecticut.